Engelberg/instaparse/docs/ExperimentalFeatures.md

 If you try to use the auto-whitespace feature with a grammar like this, it will end up allowing space between the "m" and the "arch", which isn't what you want.
 The key is to try to express such tokens using a single regular expression:

 	month = #'[Mm]arch'

+### Predefined whitespace parsers

+There's no doubt that the following whitespace rule is by far the most common:

+	whitespace = #"\s+"

+So for this common case, there's no need to create a separate whitespace parser.
+You can access this predefined whitespace parser with the option:

+	:auto-whitespace :standard

+At this time, one other predefined whitespace parser is available, for Clojure-like parsing tasks where the comma is also treated as whitespace.
+The rule that will be added to your grammar is:

+	whitespace = #"[,\s]+"

+and you can access it with the option:

+	:auto-whitespace :comma

 Let me know what you think of the auto-whitespace feature.
 Is it sufficiently simple and useful to belong in the instaparse library?